-Cork ETB continues to actively collaborate with SOLAS in the development of strategic goals to promote Further Education and Training as the vehicle for development and upskilling, through the provision of specialised courses, traineeships, apprenticeships, literacy, community-based education, by which people of any age or background can progress to higher education or within the world of work.
+Cork ETB continues to actively collaborate with DFHERIS and SOLAS in the development of strategic goals to promote Further Education and Training as the vehicle for development and upskilling, through the provision of specialised courses, traineeships, apprenticeships, literacy, community-based education, by which people of any age or background can progress to higher education or to the world of work.
+Upskilling ad retraining for those in employment is a key priority for Cork ETB's FET services.

 As the statutory body with responsibility for the promotion and delivery of quality education and training in Cork, active participation on various boards ensures Cork ETB continues to contribute and grow positively to the development of Cork as a City and County of Learning with a strong economic and societal future ahead.
-This is further enhanced through active collaboration with many entities such as CIT, UCC, Cork City Council, Cork County Council, Cork Chamber, Partnerships Boards, Local Community Development Committees, UNESCO, OECD Local Employment and Economic Development Forum.
+This is further enhanced through active collaboration with many entities such as MTU, UCC, Cork City Council, Cork County Council, Cork Chamber, Partnerships Boards, Local Community Development Committees, UNESCO, OECD Local Employment and Economic Development Forum.

 Under the terms of the Performance Delivery Agreement between the Department of Education and Skills and Cork Education and Training Board, a number of specific priorities and goals are identified for delivery.
 These priorities and goals are aligned with the priorities and goals outlined in the Strategy Statement 2022-2026.
-The specific actions for the achievement of these priorities, together with the associated performance indicators and targets are to be delivered a follows.
+The specific actions for the achievement of these priorities, together with the associated performance indicators and targets are to be delivered as follows.